 The following steps occur after a proposal is approved by the IEEE Computer Society and the SEI:

-- The Award Committee identifies a member to mentor the recipient in preparing high-quality conference presentations and a high-quality SEI technical report regarding the recipient’s “improvement journey” and the resulting insights, experiences, and proven practices.
+- The Award Committee identifies a member to mentor the recipient in preparing high-quality conference or webcast presentations and a high-quality SEI technical report regarding the recipient’s “improvement journey” and the resulting insights, experiences, and proven practices.

 Achievements that have previously been recognized by an award may not be re-nominated.
 All other nominations may be resubmitted in any subsequent year.
 Any submission that has previously been declined must address the deficiencies outlined by the Chair of the Award Committee.

 To nominate an individual or group, you must submit nomination material specifying the nominee, describe the nominee’s software engineering process improvement work, and make a case for why the nominee’s work has led to productivity improvements.
 The nomination material must be accompanied by letters and signed by an individual with the appropriate responsibility and authority, certifying agreement to several award conditions.
-Nominations must be submitted to the SPA Award Coordinator as outlined in the Award Schedule.
+Nominations must be submitted to the Humphrey Award Coordinator as outlined in the Award Schedule.